IOF Carrier

-Notes: The Carrier is a locally-produced copy of the Japanese Nissan D4W73, which is itself a development of the US M-37 light truck.
-The Carrier has a hard-top cab and a canvas-covered rear cargo area.
-Some of these trucks have a square observation hatch over the commander’s seat.
-Some also have a front-mounted winch.
+Notes: The Carrier is a locally produced copy of the Japanese Nissan D4W73, which is itself a development of the US M37 light truck.
+The Carrier has a hard-top cab with a square hatch over the commander’s seat and a canvas-covered rear cargo area with a drop tailgate.
+Some also have a front-mounted 2.25-ton winch.
+Note that if the Carrier stays on roads, it can haul 1.5 tons.
+Power is provided by a 3.596-liter gasoline engine developing 145 horsepower.

 Price